• Date and time: Sunday 8 June 2025, 11am to 12pm

 Event details

-Join Richard and Chris as they share the latest insights from their work in ophthalmic and cardiovascular health and discuss how advances in screening, treatment, and patient care can help individuals stay healthier for longer.
+Join Richard and Ramesh as they share the latest insights from their work in ophthalmic and cardiovascular health and discuss how advances in screening, treatment, and patient care can help individuals stay healthier for longer.

 Whether you're interested in personal wellbeing, healthcare advancements involving early diagnosis aided by the latest technologies, or strategies for ageing well, this talk will offer valuable takeaways for maintaining good health.